Skip to main content

 3. Click the Mobile app tab.

-4. Click Generate App Store files.
+4. Click Build Stores Files, then Create App Store files.

 5. Add your Issuer ID, Key ID, Team ID, and upload the .p8 API key file from App Store Connect, then click Continue.